SaintFenix/Awesome-BSD-Ports-Programs-And-Projects/README.md

 ***********

-## Miscallaneous BSDs
+## Other BSDs
 *Here are the various other smaller BSD's that exist, some are for very specific purposes, but there are many BSD's.*

 - [BlackBSD](http://blackbsd.tk/) - Based off of NetBSD BlackBSD is a penetration testing distribution with many common pen-testing applications pre-installed.
 It functions completely as a liveCD or USB.
+- [BSD Router Project](https://bsdrp.net/) - A Project to create a BSD distribution focusing on turning the OS into a Router.
 - [GhostBSD](https://ghostbsd.org/) - A BSD based on FreeBSD it is Designed around the MATE desktop Environment or the XFCE desktop environment, Attempting to be simple, complete, and welcoming.
+- [HardenedBSD](https://hardenedbsd.org/) - A security conscious branch of FreeBSD development.
+- [MidnightBSD](https://www.midnightbsd.org/) - A BSD designed for the average desktop user with both Lumina and GNOME 3 desktops available and all the basic software the average user would need.
+- [MirBSD](http://www.mirbsd.org/) - A BSD based somewhat off OpenBSD, and parts of NetBSD.
+The project focuses on its unique MirPorts Framework.
+- [NomadBSD](https://nomadbsd.org/) - A BSD designed to be used off a flash drive, based on FreeBSD.
 - [OPNsense](https://opnsense.org/) - A BSD that functions as a Firewall for a home network, or Enterprise, one of the successors to m0n0wall.
+- [OS108](https://os108.org/) - OS108 is a fast, open and Secure Desktop Operating System built on top of NetBSD.
-- [pfsense](https://www.pfsense.org/)- A BSD that functions as a firewall for a home or enterprise network, one of the successors to m0n0wall.
+- [pfsense](https://www.pfsense.org/) - A BSD that functions as a firewall for a home or enterprise network, one of the successors to m0n0wall.
-- [MidnightBSD](https://www.midnightbsd.org/) - A BSD designed for the average desktop user with both Lumina and GNOME 3 desktops available and all the basic software the average user would need.
+- [SmallWall](http://www.smallwall.org/) - A BSD Firewall OS designed to be like the old m0n0wall, light and effective.
+Distro is still barely active.
 - [TrueNAS](https://www.truenas.com/) - A BSD based off of FreeBSD focussing on providing the best Fileserver experience for both at home, and in the enterprise.
 - [XigmaNAS](https://www.xigmanas.com/) - A BSD based off of FreeBSD which focuses on turning your computer into a Network Attached Storage Appliance.